Mateusz-up/Project-Webots/README.md

 # Project-Webots
-Projecty w Webots.
-Generowanie losowych przedmiotów.
-Omijanie ich i dotarcie z punktu A do punktu B.
+Projects in Webots.
+Generating random items.
+Avoid them and get from A to B.